lunfardo314/proxima/tests/nodes/README.md

 ```

 As per convention, the command line with prefix `proxi node` means the `proxi` is accessing the ledger via the node's API.
 Meanwhile, commands which starts with `proxi db` accesses the DB directly, without node.
-The latter case is mostly used for bootstrap and debug.
+The latter option is mostly used for bootstrap and debug.
+It cannot be used while node is running.

 The command `proxi node transfer 1000 -t "addressED25519(0xaa401c8c6a9deacf479ab2209c07c01a27bd1eeecf0d7eaa4180b8049c6190d0)"`
-will produce transaction which will transfer `1000` tokens from the address, controlled by private key in `0/proxi.yam` to the corresponding address, by tagging
+will produce transaction which will transfer `1000` tokens from the address, controlled by private key in `myHome/0/proxi.yaml`
-the transaction along the sequencer, configured in the `proxi.yaml`.
+to the corresponding address, by tagging the transaction along the sequencer, configured in the `proxi.yaml`.

-Now command `proxi node balance` in directory `0` will display:
+Now command `proxi node balance` in directory `myHome/0` will display:
 ```text
 Command line: 'proxi node balance' using profile: ./proxi.yaml